isabelcabezasm/OOT/WriteUP_OceanOfThingsV17.05.01.md

 ![](media/a56861993d7507ab11392902336ad7a6.png)

-Now, we are going to walk through the steps on how to connect to a DocumentDB account in Power BI Desktop, navigate to a collection where we want to extract the data using the Navigator, and transform JSON data into tabular format using Power BI Desktop Query Editor.
+We are going to walk through the steps on how to connect to a DocumentDB account in Power BI Desktop, navigate to a collection where we want to extract the data using the Navigator, and transform JSON data into tabular format using Power BI Desktop Query Editor.

+First we connect to a DocumentDB instance using the Get Data wizard:

 ![](media/7c72f4d62181eb4d5a1309b9f400d2e1.png)

 ![](media/17b5b476586ff54f8b940dcdf9cc1872.png)

-To get data from a DocumentDB, click on the expander at the right side of the **Document** column header (red mark) and see all the data, and the “Close & Apply” (green mark) to build the graphs.
+This gives us a one-column table with the documents.
+To get real data from DocumentDB into PowerBI, you have to click on the expander at the right side of the
+**Document** column header (red mark), and click on the “Close & Apply” (green mark) to build the graphs.

 ![](media/9dfd29d02d38945f55f973617350f19f.png)